zeromicro/go-zero/readme.md

   * extreme deployment experience
   * less server resource consumption
 * Self-designed microservice architecture
-  * I have rich experience on designing microservice architectures
+  * I have rich experience in designing microservice architectures
-  * easy to location the problems
+  * easy to locate the problems
   * easy to extend the features

 ## 2. Design considerations on go-zero

-By designing the microservice architecture, we expected to ensure the stability, as well as the productivity.
+By designing the microservice architecture, we expected to ensure stability, as well as productivity.
 And from just the beginning, we have the following design principles:

 * keep it simple
 * high availability